fimbullinter/wotan/packages/wotan/README.md

 * `// wotan-enable-line foo` enables the rule `foo` in the current line
 * `// wotan-enable-next-line bar, local/baz` enables the rules `bar` and `local/baz` in the next line

+This is the default behavior which can be overridden by plugin modules.

 ## CLI Options

 * `-c --config <name>` specifies the configuration to use for all files instead of looking for configuration files in parent directories.
 This can either be a file name, the name of a node module containing a shareable config, or the name of a builtin config like `wotan:recommended`